 In addition, despite an increasing body of favourable case law affirming the right of victims of international law violations to a remedy in the U.S., many doctrinal and jurisprudential controversies remain with regard to the application and appropriateness of legislation such as the ATCA.
 With the support of industry lobbyists, the Bush Administration tried to limit the scope of the ATCA by challenging its foundations and/or limiting its application to the legislature's original intent.
-On 25th June 2009, President Obama appointed Harold Hongju Koh as the new Legal Advisor of the Department of State.
+On 25 June 2009, President Obama appointed Harold Hongju Koh as the new Legal Advisor of the Department of State.
 Koh has consistently supported a broad application of the ATCA since the 1990s particularly when the Bush administration expressed opposition.
 Koh's strategic position in the Obama administration does suggest a move toward applying the ATCA.

 Although many cases and issues are pending, to date, no ATCA trial has come to completion.
 The most emblematic case, Doe v.
 Unocal, concluded with a financial out-of-court settlement between the parties before the merits of the case came under judicial scrutiny.
 Despite a lack of actual sentences, some have stressed the value of the cases introduced under the ATCA, noting that the ATCA provides a forum where victims can publicly denounce the abuses they suffered, force companies to answer for their actions before an independent court and disclose relevant documents via the disclosure procedure.
-In addition, calling the reputation of corporations into question plays a preventive role.334
+In addition, calling the reputation of corporations into question plays a preventive role.

 Despite these obstacles, it remains pertinent to draw lessons from the ATCA, particularly in terms of the content and principles it ascribes.
 It is also important to learn from the practices it generates for building an appropriate model of civil liability and responding to the challenges of globalisation.
 European law offers opportunities for real success in litigation based on European rules of jurisdiction and enforcement.
-Rulings by the High Court of Nanterre and the Versailles Court of Appeal in the case of the Jerusalem tramway are significant, as is the Dutch court's ruling in the case of Shell in Nigeria.
-The implications of these cases will become more clear as the rulings are put into practice.